 Woor-Dungin takes a community-development approach to create bridges between Aboriginal community-controlled organisations and philanthropy, building partnerships for change based on strong and trusting relationships and shared learning.

-We develop genuine partnerships with a small number of Aboriginal organisations in Victoria, and assist them to engage effectively with philanthropic organisations and pro bono service providers.
-In turn we assist philanthropic organisations and pro bono service providers to engage with and support Aboriginal communities and issues.
+We develop genuine partnerships with a small number of Aboriginal community-controlled organisations in Victoria, working with them to foster meaningful relationships with philanthropic organisations and pro bono service providers.
+In turn we help philanthropy and pro bono service providers to engage effectively and respectfully with Aboriginal communities and issues.

-In our own organisation, Woor-Dungin provides work experience, personal counselling, skills development, on-the-job training, access to financial support such as scholarships, professional development and computer training for Aboriginal people, particularly women, as well as a base for Aboriginal offenders to undertake their community correction orders at the Woor-Dungin office.
+Woor-Dungin provides work experience, personal counselling, skills development, on-the-job training, access to financial support such as scholarships, professional development and computer training for Aboriginal people, particularly women.
+We offer a culturally safe space for Aboriginal offenders to undertake their community correction orders.

 |Woor-Dungin resources our Aboriginal partners to:||Woor-Dungin encourages our philanthropic and pro bono partners to:|